laptou/reduct/README.md

 Editing levels
 ----------------

+The order of the chapters is defined by the variable PROGRESSIONS in the source file src/game/progression.js.
 Levels used by the running server are stored in JSON form in the resources/levels-progression directory.

-Previously these were generated from a Google sheet.
-Now that sheet has been converted to CSV files in the chapterutil/levels that can be used to update the levels completely locally.
-These CSV files are the place to make edits to level content, NOT the JSON files.
+Previously the JSON representations were generated from a Google sheet, but sheet has now been converted to CSV files in the chapterutil/levels.
+These CSV files can be used to update the levels completely locally, and they are the place to make edits to level content, NOT the JSON files.

 Instructions: